MIT-LCP/wfdb-python/README.rst

 Input arguments:

 - ``recordname`` (required): The record name of the WFDB annotation file. ie. for file `100.atr`, recordname='100'
-- ``annotator`` (required): The annotator extension of the annotation file. ie. for file '100.atr', annotator='atr'
+- ``extension`` (required): The annotatator extension of the annotation file. ie. for file '100.atr', extension='atr'
 - ``sampfrom`` (default=0): The minimum sample number for annotations to be returned.
 - ``sampto`` (default=None): The maximum sample number for annotations to be returned.
 - ``shiftsamps`` (default=False): Boolean flag that specifies whether to return the sample indices relative to 'sampfrom' (True), or sample 0 (False).
 Annotation files store exact sample locations.
 - ``pbdir`` (default=None): Option used to stream data from Physiobank.
 The Physiobank database directory from which to find the required annotation file. eg. For record '100' in 'http://physionet.org/physiobank/database/mitdb', pbdir = 'mitdb'.
+- ``return_label_elements`` (default=['symbol']): The label elements that are to be returned from reading the annotation file.
+A list with at least one of the following: 'symbol', 'label_store', 'description'.
+- ``summarize_labels`` (default=False): Assign a summary table of the set of annotation labels contained in the file to the 'contained_labels' attribute of the returned object.
+  This table will contain the columns: ['label_store', 'symbol', 'description', 'n_occurences']

 Output arguments:

 - ``annotation``: The Annotation object.
 Contains the following attributes:
+    - ``recordname``: The base file name (without extension) of the record that the annotation is attached to.
+    - ``extension``: The file extension of the file the annotation is stored in.
-    - ``annsamp``: The annotation location in samples relative to the beginning of the record.
+    - ``sample``: The annotation locations in samples relative to the beginning of the record.
-    - ``anntype``: The annotation type according the the standard WFDB codes.
+    - ``symbol``: The annotation type according the the standard WFDB codes.
-    - ``subtype``: The marked class/category of the annotation.
+    - ``subtype``: The marked class/category of each annotation.
-    - ``chan``: The signal channel associated with the annotations.
+    - ``chan``: The signal channel associated with each annotations.
-    - ``num``: The labelled annotation number.
+    - ``num``: The labelled annotation number for each annotation.
-    - ``aux``: The auxiliary information string for the annotation.
+    - ``aux_note``: The auxiliary information string for each annotation.
-    - ``fs``: The sampling frequency of the record if contained in the annotation file.
+    - ``fs``: The sampling frequency of the record, if available.
+    - ``label_store``: The integer value used to store/encode each annotation label
+    - ``description``: The descriptive string of each annotation label
+    - ``custom_labels``: The custom annotation labels defined in the annotation file.
+      Maps the relationship between the three label fields.
+      The data type is a pandas DataFrame with three columns: ['label_store', 'symbol', 'description']
+    - ``contained_labels``: The unique labels contained in this annotation.
+Same structure as custom_labels.

-\*\ **NOTE**: In annotation files, every annotation contains the ‘annsamp’ and ‘anntype’ field.
+\*\ **NOTE**: In annotation files, every annotation contains the ‘sample’ and ‘symbol’ field.
 All other fields default to 0 or empty if not present.

-**showanncodes** -  Display the annotation symbols and the codes they represent according to the standard WFDB library 10.5.24
+**show_ann_labels** -  Display the annotation symbols and the codes they represent according to the standard WFDB library 10.5.24

 ::

-    showanncodes()
+    show_ann_labels()

 Writing Annotations
 ~~~~~~~~~~~~~~~~~~~

-The Annotation class has a **wrann** instance method.

 The Annotation class has a **wrann** instance method for writing wfdb annotation files.
 Create a valid Annotation object and call ``annotation.wrsamp()``.
 In addition, there is also the following simpler module level **wrann** function.